 David W. Robinson-Morris,Ph.D.

-of the Bayou Region for Ochsner Health.
-He is the Founding Director of The Center
+Inclusion of the Bayou Region for Ochsner Health.
+He is the Founding Director

-for Equity, Justice, and the Human Spirit, former Assistant Professor in the
+of The Center for Equity, Justice, and the Human Spirit, former Assistant Professor

-Division of Education and Counseling, and served as the university’s Assistant
+in the Division of Education and Counseling, and served as Assistant Vice President

 Dr. Robinson-Morris’ career as an upper-level administrator is grounded in his work as a social justice and human rights advocate and academic, whose engagements across several platforms including higher education institutions, government, human rights organizations, corporations, non-profit, religious, and philanthropic organizations seeks to impact policy, change practice, and uplift the human spirit wherever it is diminished.